 ‘Fuel’ is a term you’ll often see used when reading about performance nutrition.
 But what exactly does it mean and why can “underfueling” be such a problem for athletes?

 Fuel describe the energy we get from the food we eat (usually referred to outside of performance nutrition circles as ‘calories’), which is needed by our working muscles during activity.
-“Underfueling” is a situation many athletes find themselves in, where they are just simply not taking in enough calories for the demands they’re putting on their bodies.
-There are many reasons why this might occur- from concerns about body composition and weight, or perhaps a lack of understanding about the actual requirements of an athlete compared to the general population, or even having a lack of time to prepare and eat enough food.
+“Underfueling” is a situation many athletes find themselves in.
+Where athletes are just simply not taking in enough calories for the demands they’re putting on their bodies.
+There are many reasons why this might occur- from concerns about body composition and weight, or perhaps a lack of understanding about the actual requirements of an athlete compared to the general population.
+Sometimes even having a lack of time to prepare and eat enough food.
 Whatever the reason may be, underfueling and winding up with low energy availability is sure to be a detriment to an athlete’s performance.

 It All Comes Down to Energy Availability

 Energy availability is essentially the amount of calories you eat that are available to your body for physical activity, after taking into account your body’s needs for maintaining basic body functions.
 For athletes who spend hours and hours per week training and competing.
 Their energy availability needs to be much higher than sedentary people so they can fuel all that extra movement while also maintaining basic body functions.
 In a low-EA environment, performance will definitely suffer, but our body’s basic needs may also go unmet.
 This can lead to a scenario we call ‘RED-S’, which stands for Relative Energy Deficiency in Sport.
 Basically, it’s when an athlete just isn’t taking in enough fuel.

 Here are some of the signs your calorie intake might just simply be too low…

 Underfueling Sign #1.
 You’re sick or injured constantly: